 Immersive visualization enables architects to present their designs and firms – to showcase property for sale or under construction.
 Managers, supervisors, inspectors, owners, or tenants don’t even need to be physically present to take a walkthrough of a building.

-VR apps also help teach safety, equipment operation, and building systems installation.
+It’s also practical to utilize this new technology in construction safety, equipment and machinery operation, and systems installation training.
 Simulated environments expose trainees to various field scenarios and possible hazards they have to handle while staying safe.

-For example, data collected on projects over the years can be used in construction planning and scheduling, to predict future outcomes, optimize building design, assess and mitigate risks, or in predictive logistics.
-Forecast models allow project managers to determine the feasibility of their time frame.
+For example, historical project data can be used in construction planning and scheduling, cost estimation, predictive logistics, etc. Forecast models allow project managers to determine the feasibility of time frames.

-AI, which enables computers and machines to mimic human intelligence, is expected to be used more frequently in conjunction with BIM, cameras, laser scanners, sensors, wearables, and other technology that gather the necessary data.
+AI and ML are expected to be used more frequently in conjunction with BIM, digital twins, sensors, wearables, cameras, laser scanners, and other latest technology in the construction industry.

-Here are some examples of how AI and ML can benefit construction firms and the industry today:
+Here are more examples of how AI and ML can benefit construction firms:

 - The analysis of weather, traffic, and community and business activity data can help determine the most problematic areas and optimal phasing of construction activities.